Eligibility and Rules of Entry

 - The nomination form must include a clear description of the work and why it is considered exceptional.

 EVALUATING TEAMS AND JUDGING

-Each nominated project will be evaluated in January between 9:00 am and 5:00 p.m. by a team made up of 3 to 5 individuals with experience evaluating projects in particular categories.
+Each nominated project will be evaluated on January 11 by a team made up of 3 to 5 individuals with background in particular categories.
 Team members represent a broad cross-section of the construction industry, including architects, interior designers, general contractors, subcontractors, construction consultants, and engineers.
-Each team member will evaluate the project independently.
+Each team member will eval-uate the project independently.
 The evaluators also make recommendations for the Star Awards nominees to the Craftsmanship Awards Committee.
-The committee will then select the winners of the WBC Craftsmanship Awards based on the judging team’s average score.
+The committee will select the winners of the 2024 WBC Craftsmanship Awards based on the judging team’s average score.